cuplv/biggroum/README.md

 - frequency_cutoff
 The minimum frequency (number of groums) that a pattern must have to be considered frequent.

+- disabled: if True disable the pattern computation

+#### Setting for the `[html]` section

+- disabled: if True disable the computation of the html representation of the patterns

+- genpng: if True generates the png to be displayed in the html pages.

 ### Run the whole process
 ```